 Prospective students are permitted to audition for more than one program.
 You must attend each audition separately, but you are able to register to audition/interview for more than one program on the same day.
 You must also provided separate copies of the requested documents for each program.

-Currently there is NO pre-screening required for audition purposes (right at the top of this section).
+Currently there is NO pre-screening required for audition purposes.

 Individual Acting and Vocal